august-ronne/IV1201-Architecture-Frontend-2021-KTH-Course/README.md

 <kbd><img src="/readme-images/readme-img-login.png" width="600" height="400"></kbd>

-## 2. Tools Required to Install and Run Application
+## 2. Tools Required to Install and Run Front-end

 The requirements listed here need to be met before downloading the code and installing the project in your local environment.
 - **[Node.js](https://nodejs.org/en/)**: This front-end is built using Node.js.
 You need to install Node.js to run this application.